 - There is no travel required for attending a webinar.
-You can sit wherever you like to attend the online seminar, you don’t even have to dress up.
+You can sit wherever you like to attend the seminar.

 - Our webinars are interactive giving you the opportunity to ask questions.
-So it’s sort of like watching a video BUT you can communicate with the speaker you can even attend in your jammies, we won’t see you.
+So it’s sort of like watching a video BUT you can communicate with the speaker.

-- Webinars are live events but there is an added advantage to it.
-These webinars are archived and can be watched at a later time.
-However, the option of asking questions and interacting is no longer viable in this case.
+- Although webinars are live events, they are archived and can be watched at a later time on the UBCLC YouTube channel.
+However, the option of asking questions and interacting is no longer available.

 - No special equipment is required for attending a webinar.
 Basics like a computer, access to internet connection and headphones are all you need.

 So, always remember to attend webinars as it will enhance your knowledge, improve your health, and give you access to some information that you may need, allowing you to take better decisions.

 If you are expriencing problems, please head to our Webinar Technical Support page.